-Conversely, pro amps can definitely be used at home.
+Conversely, pro amplifiers can definitely be used at home.
 They may have a lot more capacity than you need (unless you plan to blow your neighbors away), but the dials can be turned down.
-Some consumers will not touch home amps even for their house as they feel pro amps give them the sound punch they greatly desire for their home theaters.
+Some consumers will not touch home versions even for their house as they feel pro models give them the sound punch they greatly desire for their home theaters.

-Generally, good quality pro amps use connectors which can survive many mate/unmated cycles.
+Generally, good quality pro models use connectors which can survive many mate/unmated cycles.
 Thicker sheet metal is used for the chassis, which is devised so it can be secured in a rack.
-There are pro amps that are produced to endure fog-machine condensation, direct sunshine, rain and salt spray.
+There are pro amplifiers that are produced to endure fog-machine condensation, direct sunshine, rain and salt spray.

 Pro amps are commonly intended to operate at a broad span of signal levels.
 Some audio equipment works at 30V p-p, whereas smaller mics only have a signal of 2 mV p-p.
 This may be a large disparity, but pro amps can often handle both extremes, whereas consumer amps have a more limited capacity in handling signal levels.

 Overall, pro gear is better designed, more durable, is more powerful, and offers more audio options than consumer models, but there are always exceptions to the rule.
 There are pro amps that may not make it a year after you have purchased them and home amps which will last you (almost) forever, so you need to figure out what you need and then study the specs of the individual amplifiers to determine which suits you best before proceeding to make a final choice.